Project Map for Mayors and Town Officials

 If you do not already have an engineer, this needs to become the main priority as nothing else will be able to move forward.

 We are specialized in obtaining the funding that is needed for water and sewer projects and can help with the process of applying for funding in step 2.
-We also know which funders to pair together to ensure you get the most percentage of grant possible, and that we can obtain the amount of needed funding.
+We also know which funding agencies to pair together to ensure you get the most percentage of grant possible, and that we can obtain the amount of needed funding.

 Following step 2., we can also begin step 4. and draw plans earlier to save you time.

 Step 4.
-Engineer Reports
+Engineering Reports